 Graduate Student Policy for Travel to Countries on the U.S. State Department Warnings List

-3. After the Restricted Travel Petition has been uploaded into the TSN, the Graduate School will be notified.
-The petition will be reviewed at the next RITC meeting.
-The RITC consists of the Assistant Dean of the Graduate School, the University’s Risk Officer, the Director of Student Engagement and Operations for the Office of Global Programs, the Director of Education Abroad, and an International Risk Analyst.
+- The information they provide through the TSN will still be reviewed by the RITC, that consists of the Assistant Dean of the Graduate School, the University’s Risk Officer, the Director of Student Engagement and Operations for the Office of Global Programs, the Director of Education Abroad, and an International Risk Analyst.
 The RITC will make a recommendation to approve the request, to deny the request, or to ask that the student provide clarification or additional information.

-7. All students are required to maintain regular contact with their advisor via email, Skype, etc., during the length of the trip.
-The student and advisor should determine the frequency and type of contact depending on the destination and student’s itinerary prior to the trip (e.g., daily, weekly).
+- All students are required to maintain regular contact with their adviser via email, Skype, etc., during the length of the trip.
+The student and adviser should determine the frequency and type of contact depending on the destination and student’s itinerary prior to the trip (e.g., daily, weekly).